Are you in the market for a forklift but have questions about the price of new or used models?

 - How many miles are acceptable?

-- What kind of a warranty do you need?
+- What kind of warranty do you need?

 Fuel type

-The fuel sources for forklifts include electric, liquefied propane gas (LPG), and diesel.
+Forklifts are powered by three main fuel sources: electric, liquefied propane gas (LPG), and diesel.

 Mast size

-Usually, the taller the mast is, the more material is needed to make it, which raises the cost.
+Generally, the taller the mast, the more material is required for its construction, which increases the overall cost.

 Tire type